shellydeforte/PDB/README.rst

 The application will use existing data files when present.
 Therefore, on subsequent runs, remove any data files that you would like to have re-downloaded.

 Note that if errors are encountered, or processing is interrupted, *driver_parse.py* may be re-run and will resume at the furthest possible point.
 If errors are encountered during one of these follow-up runs, the applicaiton may be trying to use zero-byte data left over from the previous run.
-Therefore remmove that file before continuing.
+Therefore remove that file before continuing.
 Once removed, the application will re-download the file and resume processing.
 This will be handled automatically in a future release.